Alumna: a female graduate

 New Member Period: Also known as pledging.
 The time before initiation where the new member learns about the fraternity or sorority before becoming a collegiate member.
 It is typically 8-10 weeks long.

-Paddle: This is seen as a gift in the Greek world.
+Paddle: This is seen as a gift in the world of fraternities and sororities.
 It is often given from chapter to chapter as a thank you or an honor.
 It is also given from littles to bigs.

 Philanthropy: Put simply, community service.
 Typically each fraternity or sorority has a nationally and/or locally recognized non-profit agency that they donate time and money to; they refer to this as “their philanthropy”.